ggchd947/site-new/content/archive.md

 **2025, March - Finished reading The Biblical Masculinity Blueprint: A Christian Man's Guide to Attraction, Relationships, and Marriage in a Messed-up World**

+**2025, March - Finished reading On Faith and Works, the Meaning of Baptism, and Predestination (Sermons by Saint Gregory Palamas Book 6)**

+**2025, March - Finished reading The Letters of Ignatius**